Training

 Co-supervisors: Dr. J. Torres (IES) and Dr. S. Ruffenach (L2C)

-Thesis in progress: THz Spectroscopy of Dirac Matter
+Current thesis: THz Spectroscopy of Dirac Matter

 Maria SZOŁA

-Laboratories: L2C, University of Montpellier, France – IHPP –PAS, Poland
+Laboratories: L2C, University of Montpellier, France – IHPP–PAS, Poland

 Co-supervisors: Dr. F. Teppe (L2C) and Dr. G. Cywinski (IHPP PAS)